 - We will ensure safe occupancy levels of all facilities and areas.

-- Should we need to create year group bubbles, or stagger the start or end of the day, we will make the necessary adaptations and revisions to enable this.
+- Where possible we will create year group bubbles and stagger the end of the school day, we will make the necessary adaptations and revisions to enable this.

-- We may revise seating arrangements in lessons to maximise the distance between students.
+- We will revise seating arrangements in lessons to maximise the distance between students.

 - We will make enhanced use of outdoor spaces.